 Ghana Mammals

-While some 225 mammal species have been recorded in Ghana, it’s important to note that the more sought-after species are scarce, often nocturnal and confined to protected areas.
+While some 225 mammal species have been recorded in Ghana, it’s vital to note that the more sought-after species are scarce, often nocturnal and confined to protected areas.

-With the help of your experienced, expert local guide and trackers, the potential to see extraordinary and endangered Ghana wildlife is boosted.
+With the help of an experienced, expert local guide and trackers, the potential to see extraordinary and endangered mammals is certainly boosted.

-Here are some of Ghana's flagship animals high on the wish lists of visiting wildlife enthusiasts, including threatened species and endangered mammals.
+Here are some of Ghana's flagship animals high on the wish lists of visiting wildlife enthusiasts.

 Black-bellied (long-tailed) pangolin